WCUC-FM

-91.7 WCUC FM is an American fully operational, FCC-licensed, non-commercial educational, student-run radio station under the Department of Communication that is operated with the intention of being a student learning lab for Pennsylvania Western University, Clarion.
+91.7 WCUC FM is an American fully operational, FCC-licensed, non-commercial educational, student-run radio station under the Department of Communication that is operated with the intention of being a student learning lab for PennWest Clarion.

 WCUC-FM is dedicated to connecting Clarion County and the surrounding areas through unique, high-quality music, performance and public affairs programming that informs, educates, entertains, and inspires listeners.

 WCUC-FM is located at G55 Becker Hall, 840 Wood St., Clarion, Pennsylvania.

 WCUC-FM has nine functional departments: Programming, Sports, News, Events, Promotions, Staff Development, Music, Production and Underwriting, and a station and assistant station manager.

 History

 WCUC was founded in September 1977 as Clarion University's FM radio station.
 The newly formed station guaranteed a variety of entertainment and something for everyone.
 WCUC received its FCC licensing earlier in the year on April 26, 1977.

 From 1977 through the decades until today, WCUC's mission had been to serve the community and the college with an alternative sound in radio and bring them the best in news, sports and music.

 WCUC's first broadcast was on September 12, 1977, with a 1000-watt station giving it an audience radius of 40 miles.
 WCUC, at that time broadcast from 3 pm to 12 midnight, giving the Clarion area its very first late-night FM station.

 WCUC celebrated its 30th anniversary in April 2007 during Clarion University's media day down across from the Court House at Spring Fling.